irshadaj/songshare/dino_catalog/README.md

 2. CSV isn't may favorite format in the world.
 Can you implement a JSON export feature?

 Happy Hunting.
 (Giganotosaurus was the largest hunting dinosaur, at 46 feet long and up to 8 tons!
 Suh-weet.)

+## Note

+You should write both the tests and the code for this exercise.
+Writing lots of code is the best way to get better.